jckantor/cbe30338-book/Syllabus.md

 **Section:** CBE 30338-01 Tuesday and  Thursdays, 12:30 - 1:45 pm, DeBartolo 138

 **Virtual Office Hours:** Wednesdays, 11 am - 1:30 pm, or by appointment.
-In-person office hours will be offered after the current COVID outbreak has subsided.
-Zoom link: [https://notredame.zoom.us/s/96378092750](https://notredame.zoom.us/s/96378092750)
+The password protected Zoom links for scheduled virtual office hours is given in Canvas under the tab labeled "Zoom".

 **Lab/Tutorial Sections:**  You must be registered for one of these lab/tutorial sections.
 * CBE 32338-01 Friday, 11:35 am - 12:25 pm, Fitzpatrick A68